-3-14.2 Port Policing
+3-15.2 Port Policing

-This section provides an overview of the QoS ingress port policers.
-The port policing is useful in constraining traffic flows and marking frames above specific rates.
-Policing is primarily useful for data, voice, and video flows because voice and video usually maintains a steady rate of traffic.
+This section provides an overview of the QoS Ingress Port Policers for all switch ports.
+The Port Policing is useful in constraining traffic flows and marking frames above specific rates.
+Policing is primarily useful for data flows and voice or video flows because voice and video usually maintains a steady rate of traffic.

-To display the QoS port schedulers in the web interface:
+To display the QoS Port Schedulers in the web interface:

-- 1. Click Configuration, QoS, and then Port Policing. - 2.
-Select which port to enable the QoS ingress port policers on and the rate limit condition type. - 3.
-Select the rate limit unit with Kbps, Mbps, Fps, or Kfps. - 4.
-Click save.
+- 1. Click Configuration, QoS, Port Policing. - 2.
+Evoke which port need to enable the QoS Ingress Port Policers and type the Rate limit condition. - 3.
+Scroll to select the Rate limit Unit with Kbps, Mbps, Fps and Kfps. - 4.
+Click "Apply" to save the configuration.

-Figure 3-14.2: The QoS Ingress Port Policers Configuration
+Figure 3-15.2: The QoS Ingress Port Policers Configuration

-Port: This is the logical port for the settings contained in the same row.
+Port: The logical port for the settings contained in the same row.
 Click on the port number in order to configure the schedulers.

-Mode: Select which port you need to enable the QoS ingress port policers function on.
-This controls whether the policer is enabled on the switch port.
+Mode: Controls whether the policer is enabled on this switch port.